Sunday, 31 January 2021

 Carrie Henn was very good at this...

-Unlike Special Edition which immediately cuts to Gorman and Burke visiting Ripley on 5 July, 2179, what follows is a visual first.
+Unlike Special Edition which immediately cuts to Gorman and Burke visiting Ripley on 5 July, 2179, the aftermath is a visual first.

 25 hours later